 - It’s the place where you (the user) and the computer (interface) meet and interact.

 - It’s the screens on mobile phones, tablets, and laptops.

 - It’s all the boxes you fill in and the buttons you click or tap when you’re using any software product or website app.

 - It’s also the voice you hear when you’re talking to Amazon’s Alexa or your Google Assistant.

+If you look at a mobile screen without user interface copy, it’s pretty easy to see how critical the words are to the design.
 In the early days of software development, graphic designers or software engineers wrote this text.
 Often, the writing was an afterthought and wasn’t very good.
 Users were frustrated.
 Products failed.

 The fundamental job of the UX Writer is to help users understand the why and the how at each step of a task so that it feels simple and uncomplicated.
 If an app is confusing or lacks proper guidance, that’s called friction.

-Friction is anything that makes tasks harder or makes people feel confused, frustrated, and less likely to continue using the product.
+- Friction is anything that makes tasks harder or makes people feel confused, frustrated, and less likely to continue using the product.

-Friction and frustration make people leave the app or site, abandon the cart, or go buy from your competitor.
+- Friction and frustration make people leave the app or site, abandon the cart, or go buy from your competitor.